GerHobbelt/HTMLawed/htmLawed_README.txt

 ..
 3.4.2  Duplicate/invalid 'id' values ............................o

   If '$config["unique_ids"]' is '1', htmLawed (function 'hl_tag()') removes 'id' attributes with values that are not standards-compliant (must not have a space character) or duplicate.
-If '$config["unique_ids"]' is a word, any duplicate but otherwise valid value will be appropriately prefixed with the word to ensure its uniqueness.
-The word should not have a space character.
+If '$config["unique_ids"]' is a word (without a non-word character like space), any duplicate but otherwise valid value will be appropriately prefixed with the word to ensure its uniqueness.

   Even if multiple inputs need to be filtered (through multiple calls to htmLawed), htmLawed ensures uniqueness of 'id' values as it uses a global variable ('$GLOBALS["hl_Ids"]' array).
 Further, an admin can restrict the use of certain 'id' values by presetting this variable before htmLawed is called into use.
 E.g.: